Financing Your Graduate Education

 Obtain Financial Aid through the University:

 Temple offers Financial Aid to graduate students, allowing you to take advantage of low-interest loans.
 However, you must take a minimum of two courses per semester to be eligible.
+The amount you receive may depend upon whether you financed your undergraduate education through federal aid.
 For further information, explore Temple’s Financial Aid website at http://www.temple.edu/sfs/ .
 Then call Rozina McFadden at 215.707.4448 or email email@example.com.
 Ms. McFadden handles the Financial Aid requests for School of Pharmacy students.
 The form you will need for applying for Financial Aid is here.

 Familiarize yourself with Temple billing policies: